Sonic Racing: CrossWorlds: Characters

-CrossWorlds features the largest roster of playable characters in a Sonic racing game to date, with the final roster including downloadable content set to exceed 50 characters.
+CrossWorlds features the largest roster of playable characters in a Sonic racing game to date.
 The game launched with 24 playable characters, one of which is unlockable.
-Additional characters from Sonic and other Sega properties have been added via free monthly updates, with 13 total planned to be released through the end of 2026.
-(Note: Attributed to multiple sources:) A premium season pass adds 15 characters from other external properties, spread across six waves of content.
-Three characters originating from the animated series Sonic Prime are also included with the season pass, while Sonic the Werehog from Sonic Unleashed was available as a pre-order incentive.
-As of 19 November 2025, the game features 36 playable characters.
+Additional characters from Sonic and other Sega properties have been added via free monthly updates, with 13 total planned to be released in the first year following the game's release.
+(Note: Attributed to multiple sources:) A premium season pass adds 15 characters from other external properties, spread across six waves of downloadable content.
+A second year of content, including both paid and free characters, is currently in development.
+Three characters originating from the animated series Sonic Prime are also included with the first season pass, while Sonic the Werehog from Sonic Unleashed was available as a pre-order incentive.
+As of 8 September 2026, the game features 54 playable characters.

 Guest characters are labeled in bold.

 Development

 Sonic Team began developing Sonic Racing: CrossWorlds in 2022, with the developers behind the Initial D series of arcade racing games contributing to the project.
 Sonic Team chose to incorporate both transforming vehicles and Extreme Gear as a way of appealing to fans of previous Sonic racing games, treating CrossWorlds as a culmination of all the games to date.
 The Travel Ring concept was inspired by the use of rings as portals in the Sonic the Hedgehog film series, as well as producer Ryuichi Taki's childhood memories of driving through long tunnels and emerging in very different environments.
 The team's experience with developing arcade racing games inspired them to make each lap of the race unique to maintain excitement and interest.
 Taki noted that the Extreme Gear was difficult to implement, as it necessitated creating an entirely new gameplay system to make it work.
 The team worked to refine the core racing gameplay and course design before adding any items to the game, removing those which they felt made the game too unbalanced.
 Creative director Masaru Kobayakawa drew on his experience developing arcade card games when balancing gadget combinations, feeling that a certain "sharpness" was needed to create opportunities for a more interesting metagame.

 Sonic series producer Takashi Iizuka stated that while CrossWorlds was designed as a Sonic racing game first and foremost, fan disappointment at the lack of crossover content in Team Sonic Racing compared to previous entries led them to include more guest characters as DLC.
 Iizuka also stated that since the Sonic franchise has traditionally seen the most success in western markets, the team instead chose guest characters for downloadable content that would draw interest from Japanese players.
 The downloadable characters do not have voice acting, due to the lengthy approval process required when dealing with external licensors.